adarshdhauni/portfolio/README.md

 ---

-## Contact
+## 📬 Contact

 **Adarsh Dhauni**

-I'm currently open to remote software engineering opportunities and always happy to discuss the project.
+Open to remote, hybrid, and full-time software engineering opportunities, with a preference for remote roles.

 📧 **adarshdhauni186@gmail.com**

 ---

-## Connect With Me
+## 🌐 Connect With Me

 <p align="left">
   <a href="https://github.com/adarshdhauni">